nwoltman/srt-to-vtt-converter/README.md

 ====================

 A simple application for quickly converting subtitle files from SubRib (.srt) format to WebVTT (.vtt) format.
+If you don't need a GUI, try the [command line version](https://github.com/woollybogger/srt-to-vtt-cl).

 ##Installation
 Download the appropriate installer (x86 for 32-bit and x64 for 64-bit) and run it.
 Just follow the installation guide and the program will be installed, simple as that.